-- Verify that the water heater is properly set in place.
-Check that: - The T&P Relief Valve will not be in contact with any electrical parts. - There is adequate space to install the T&P Relief Valve discharge pipe and that it can be piped to a separate drain (and not into the drain pan, unless otherwise allowed by state and local codes). - There is adequate access and space around the water heater for future maintenance.
+Verify that the water heater is set in place properly.
+Check that:

+- The T&P Relief Valve will not be in contact with any electrical parts. - There is adequate space to install the T&P Relief Valve discharge pipe and that it can be piped to a separate drain (and not into the drain pan). - There is adequate access and space around the water heater for future maintenance.